Leave-one-out Singular Subspace Perturbation Analysis for Spectral Clustering: Introduction

 We study the theoretical performance of the spectral clustering under general mixture models where each observation $X_i$ is equal to one of $k$ centers plus some noise $\epsilon_i$.
 The spectral clustering first projects $X_i$ onto $\hat U_{1:r}^TX_i$ where $\hat U_{1:r}$ includes the leading $r$ left singular vectors of the data matrix, and then performs $k$-means on this low-dimensional space.
-Powered by our leave-one-out perturbation theory, we provide a deterministic entrywise analysis for the spectral clustering and show that whether $X_i$ is correctly clustered or not is determined by $\hat U_{-i,1:r}^T\epsilon_i$ where $\hat U_{-i,1:r}$ is the leave-one-out counterpart of $\hat U_{1:r}$ that uses all the observations except $X_i$.
+Building upon our leave-one-out perturbation theory, we provide a deterministic entrywise analysis for the spectral clustering.
+We demonstrate that the correctness of $X_i$'s clustering is determined by $\hat U_{-i,1:r}^T\epsilon_i$, where $\hat U_{-i,1:r}$ is the leave-one-out counterpart of $\hat U_{1:r}$ that uses all the observations except $X_i$.
 The independence between $\hat U_{-i,1:r}$ and $\epsilon_i$ enables us to derive explicit error risks when the noises are randomly generated from certain distributions.
 Specifically: